Hypha: Growth

 Hyphae grow at their tips.
 During tip growth, cell walls are extended by the external assembly and polymerization of cell wall components, and the internal production of new cell membrane.
-The Spitzenkörper is an intracellular organelle associated with tip growth.
+The Spitzenkörper (the German word for 'pointed body') is an intracellular organelle associated with tip growth.
 It is composed of an aggregation of membrane-bound vesicles containing cell wall components.
 The Spitzenkörper is part of the endomembrane system of fungi, holding and releasing vesicles it receives from the Golgi apparatus.
-These vesicles travel to the cell membrane via the cytoskeleton and release their contents (including various cysteine-rich proteins including cerato-platanins and hydrophobins) outside the cell by the process of exocytosis, where they can then be transported to where they are needed.
-Vesicle membranes contribute to growth of the cell membrane while their contents form new cell wall.
-The Spitzenkörper moves along the apex of the hyphal strand and generates apical growth and branching; the apical growth rate of the hyphal strand parallels and is regulated by the movement of the Spitzenkörper.
+These vesicles travel to the cell membrane via the cytoskeleton and release their contents (including various cysteine-rich proteins including cerato-platanins and hydrophobins) outside the cell by the process of exocytosis.
+Outside the cell, they are then transported to where they are needed.
+Vesicle membranes contribute to growth of the cell membrane, while their contents form new cell wall.
+The Spitzenkörper moves along the apex of the hyphal strand and generates apical growth and branching; the apical growth rate at the tip of hyphal strand is similar to, and is regulated by, the rate of movement of the Spitzenkörper.

 As a hypha extends, septa may be formed behind the growing tip to partition each hypha into individual cells.
 Hyphae can branch through the bifurcation of a growing tip, or by the emergence of a new tip from an established hypha.